A Bridge Between ISO/IEC SQL and W3C XML Activities

 World Wide Web Consortium

-and audio programs: panel discussion, interviews and roundtable
+Software Development 2004 : panel discussion, interviews and roundtable discussion.